Last Updated on January 31, 2022 by Lori

 Must be the people on the Adventure Trail!

 If you look closely you can see the person walking across the rope bridge.
-That was just an awesome site to see.
+That was just an awesome sight to see.

 I certainly couldn’t do that!